henriquealbert/react-router-ssr/README.md

 renderWithSSR(<App />);
 ```

-## Styled Components 💅
+## Mantine

-If the [styled-components](https://styled-components.com/) package is installed in your project, this package will detect it is present, create a new `ServerStyleSheet`, collect all styles, and use them to render your app.
+If the [mantine](https://mantine.dev/) package is installed in your project, this package will detect it's presence, collect all styles, and use them to render your app.
+You need to make sure that you have all mantine packages installed:
+`@mantine/core @mantine/ssr @emotion/react @emotion/server`